DonRichards/dataverse_py/README.md

 ## Dataverse Python Script(s)
-Script to automate the process of adding potentially thousands of FITS files to a simple DOI within a Dataverse server.
+Script to automate the process of adding potentially thousands of ~~FITS~~ files to a simple DOI within a Dataverse server.
+The mimetypes is automatically detected and the appropriate metadata is extracted and added to the description of the DOI.
+If the mine type is not recognized, the script will assign it as a binary file (_application/octet-stream_) to prevent upload failure.
+Several [shape files mime types](https://en.wikipedia.org/wiki/Shapefile) are included in the script (_application/x-esri-shape_ & _application/x-qgis_) but more can be added as needed.

 ### Files
 1. __dd_fits_files_to_doi.sh__: Original bash file